yabeda-rb/example-prometheus/README.md

 - Execute `docker-compose up` to start.
 - Go to rails application at http://localhost:5000
 - Hit the button and refresh page few times
-- Go to Grafana Web UI at http://localhost:3000/d/000000001/evil-metrics-rails-and-sidekiq (user: `admin`/`admin`)
+- Go to Grafana Web UI at http://localhost:3000/d/000000001/yabeda-metrics-for-rails-and-sidekiq?refresh=10s (user: `admin`/`admin`)
 - Look for graphs

 ## Notes

-- Sample [Rails] application is equipped with [evil-metrics-rails], [evil-metrics-sidekiq], and [evil-metrics-prometheus] gems and properly configured.
+- Sample [Rails] application is equipped with [yabeda-rails], [yabeda-sidekiq], and [yabeda-prometheus] gems and properly configured.
 - Raw rails metrics are exposed at http://localhost:5000/metrics
 - Raw sidekiq metrics are exposed at http://localhost:5100/metrics
 - The [Prometheus] Web UI runs at http://localhost:9090